 Avoid road wood that is embedded with gravel, as attempting to cut this wood could harm your chainsaw.

 Windstorms can bring down many trees that could and should be removed from access areas.
 Some homeowners need help removing and disposing of such wind debris.

 A local woodworking shop or a hobby woodworker you know may have scrap wood they have no need for.
 Some of this wood makes excellent kindling and you're providing a disposal service to them.

 Where commercial or residential land is cleared for new development or road expansion, there may be heavy brush or cleared trees that can be salvaged for firewood or kindling.

 Wood From Pallets

 Many consumer goods are stored or shipped on wooden pallets including construction materials and furniture.
 Often, stores cannot return pallets, have no use for them and are anxious to dispose of them.
 Pallets can be easily dismantled and the wood recycled or burned as firewood.

 Hydro crews regularly remove trees or conduct brushing to control tree growth around and under power lines.
 While some of the brushing may be run through a chipper, it's often possible to negotiate a wood/brush removal which will save them time and effort.

 Construction sites often have wood scraps or sub-standard lumber that they can't return or use for the project.
 This can provide a good opportunity to obtain salvage wood.
-However, there are sheet products you shouldn't burn, learn more in: What Not to Burn in Your Heat Stove
+There are sheet products you shouldn't burn, though.

 Some landfills allow scrap wood removal to reduce the amount of refuse and encourage recycling.
 Old wood furniture, crates, pallets or old building materials can make good firewood.
 However, not all wood is safe for burning.